The top prospects available for the 2026 NFL Draft.

 Ty Simpson, QB, Alabama.

-12/03/25: After Alabama lost to Florida State in the season opener, Simpson has been superb, leading the Crimson Tide to a string of wins against quality opponents.
-In 2025, Simpson has completed 66 percent of his passes for 3,056 yards with 25 touchdowns, four interceptions, and two rushing touchdowns.
+12/24/25: After Alabama lost to Florida State in the season opener, Simpson has been superb, leading the Crimson Tide to a string of wins against quality opponents.
+His only really ugly game was the SEC Championship loss to Georgia when he was under constant pass pressure, and the Bulldogs had Simpson rattled.
+In 2025, Simpson has completed 64 percent of his passes for 3,500 yards with 28 touchdowns, five interceptions, and two rushing touchdowns.
 Simpson has shown some serious arm talent, making some beautiful throws downfield with superb ball placement to beat tight coverage.
 In tight games, Simpson made some great passes to lead his team to wins over Georgia and Missouri.
 Simpson (6-2, 208) is accurate, smart, has a strong arm, and throws with timing and anticipation.
 Simpson has shown superb ball security this season as well, with only one interception.
 If Simpson stays consistent, he could be a high first-round pick in the 2026 or 2027 NFL Draft.

-12/03/25: After Alabama lost to Florida State in the season opener, Simpson has been superb, leading the Crimson Tide to a string of wins against quality opponents.
-In 2025, Simpson has completed 66 percent of his passes for 3,056 yards with 25 touchdowns, four interceptions, and two rushing touchdowns.
+12/24/25: After Alabama lost to Florida State in the season opener, Simpson has been superb, leading the Crimson Tide to a string of wins against quality opponents.
+His only really ugly game was the SEC Championship loss to Georgia when he was under constant pass pressure, and the Bulldogs had Simpson rattled.
+In 2025, Simpson has completed 64 percent of his passes for 3,500 yards with 28 touchdowns, five interceptions, and two rushing touchdowns.
 Simpson has shown some serious arm talent, making some beautiful throws downfield with superb ball placement to beat tight coverage.
 In tight games, Simpson made some great passes to lead his team to wins over Georgia and Missouri.
 Simpson (6-2, 208) is accurate, smart, has a strong arm, and throws with timing and anticipation.
 Simpson has shown superb ball security this season as well, with only one interception.
 If Simpson stays consistent, he could be a high first-round pick in the 2026 or 2027 NFL Draft.

 5.